ishannarhar/platform-engineering-notes/kubernetes/deployments/deployments.md

 -Most commonly used are the HPA and CA

 -If the cluster node does not have enough space to manage any more pods, it keeps the remaining pod in pending state while CA provisions extra nodes

+-Rolling updates are better with Loosely couples APIs and backwards and forwards compatibility